Why I do what I do!

 My name is Joe Leigh Bacon, and I am the Operations Director at Our Home Our City here in Jacksonville, FL.
 I want to share a personal story with you.

-When I returned to Jacksonville during the pandemic, I was shocked to see how quickly our homeless population had grown.
-It has quadrupled in only 3 years.
-It's heartbreaking to know that there are more women having their kids in shelters, children, veterans, and youth aging out of foster care living on the streets to be trafficked.
+When I returned to Jacksonville during the pandemic in 2021, I was heartbroken to see how quickly homelessness had grown.
+The number of people experiencing homelessness has quadrupled in the last three years.
+Today, in 2025, more women are giving birth in shelters.
+More children, more veterans, and more youth aging out of foster care are living on the streets, where they are vulnerable, afraid, and too often exploited.

 Warm regards,